-One or more independent credit rating agencies may assign credit ratings to an issue of Notes.
-The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Notes.
-A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.
+The Issuer's credit ratings are an assessment by the relevant Rating Agencies of its ability to pay its debts when due.
+Consequently, real or anticipated changes in its credit ratings will generally affect the market value of the Securities.
+S&P has assigned a credit rating to the Securities.
+The rating may not reflect the potential impact of all risks related to the structure and marketing of the Securities and additional factors discussed in this Prospectus or any other factors that may affect the value of the Securities.
+A credit rating is not a recommendation to buy, sell or hold securities and may be revised, suspended or withdrawn by S&P at any time.